flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b6-security-audit-bot/techstack.md

 {{<section title="Development">}}

-For the development of the user interface, we used the Visual Studio Code IDE since its highly customizable with a wide range of extensions that can significantly increase productivity.
+For the development of the user interface, we used the Visual Studio Code IDE, since it is highly customizable with a wide range of extensions that can significantly increase productivity.
 For example, snippets for different languages and libraries.

 Our Backend is using FastAPI, which is based on Python.
-Therefore we used PyCharm, since it is a powerful IDE designed for Python programming.
+Therefore, we used PyCharm, since it is a powerful IDE designed for Python programming.
 It offers intelligent coding assistance, remote development capabilities, built-in testing and debugging tools, and robust support for web development frameworks.

 As a tool for source code management we used GitLab.